kirscheeh/classificationBenchmark/protocol/protocol.md

 ## Tools
 The detailed commands for the classifcation and postprocessing of the outputs can be seen in [Snakefile](../Snakefile), the detailed commands for database construction are saved in [Snakefile_DB](../Snakefile_DB). <br>

 Every tool is used on two different databases: The default database describes the databases or indices provided by the tool.
-The custom database for each tool is based on the same sequences: The refseq sequences for bacteria and fungi downloaded from [NCBI](!!!
-Link einfügen) as of ??/??/??.
-For the protein tools, the bacterial proteome sequences from HERE!!! are used, the fungal sequences are downloaded from [NCBI](Link!!!) as of ??/??/??.
+The custom database for each tool is based on the same sequences: The refseq sequences for bacteria and fungi downloaded from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/ "FTP Server") as of 01/04/2021, see [command](../.paths.md "Line 1ff., 'Bacterial and Fungal RefSeq'").
+For the protein tools, the bacterial proteome sequences present at this [location](../.paths.md "Line 4, 'Bacterial Proteome'") are used, the fungal sequences, stored [here](../.paths.md "Line 5, 'Fungal Proteome'") are downloaded from [NCBI](ftp://ftp.ncbi.nlm.nih.gov/ "FTP Server") as of 12/02/2021.
 ### Classification
 |     Tool     |   Version  |   Type  |         Approach        |Default Database| Reference                                 |
 |:------------:|:----------:|:-------:|:-----------------------:|:--------------:|:-----------------------------------------:|